xv/touch-cmd-windows/README.md

 Once added to PATH, the `touch` command becomes immediately available without requiring a terminal restart.
 If the directory is later removed from `PATH`, the command will only be accessible when run from the directory containing the executable.

 > [!TIP]
-> If you get an error saying "*&lt;script&gt;.ps1 cannot be loaded because running scripts is disabled on this system.*" when you try executing one of the scripts mentioned above, you will need to enable script execution via:
+> If you get an error saying "*&lt;script&gt;.ps1 cannot be loaded because running scripts is disabled on this system.*" when you try running the script mentioned above, you will need to enable script execution via:
 > ```PowerShell
 > Set-ExecutionPolicy -Scope CurrentUser Bypass
 > ```